 5. Ehukai Beach Park (Banzai Pipeline)

-It sits across the street from Sunset Beach Elementary School and offers picnic tables, public bathrooms and showers, a lifeguard stand, and free parking.
-While in the area, we suggest checking out the nearby Ehukai Pillbox Hike for an incredible view of the beach from above.
+In summer, it’s popular for swimming and sunbathing.
+Located across from Sunset Beach Elementary School, it offers amenities like picnic tables, bathrooms, showers, a lifeguard stand, and free parking.
+Don’t miss the nearby Ehukai Pillbox Hike for a stunning view of the beach from above!

 6. Three Tables Beach

-Less than half a mile from Shark’s Cove, Three Tables Beach forms part of the Pupukea Marine Life Conservation District.
-It’s another of the island’s top snorkeling and diving spots during the warmer months, especially from May to September.
+Three Tables Beach, less than half a mile from Shark’s Cove, is part of the Pupukea Marine Life Conservation District.
+It’s a top snorkeling and diving spot during warmer months, especially from May to September.
+Or, if you don’t want to snorkel, opt for relaxing on the beach!

-Plus, if you’re lucky, you may even spot Hawaiian Green Sea Turtles!
-If you’re wondering how this beach got its name, it’s thanks to three sections of the reef in this area that become visible during low tide and look like tables.
+Encounter marine life like goatfish, surgeonfish, grouper, cornetfish, parrotfish, and sea cucumbers.
+Lucky visitors may even spot Hawaiian Green Sea Turtles!
+If you’re wondering how this beach got its name, you can see three sections of reef here that resemble tables during low tide.

 7. Kuilima Cove (Turtle Bay Beach)

-Note that many people call Laniakea Beach “turtle beach” as a nickname.
-Meanwhile, Kuilima Cove (Turtle Bay Beach) is part of Turtle Bay Resort.
+Note: Laniakea Beach is nicknamed “turtle beach,” while Kuilima Cove (Turtle Bay Beach) is part of Turtle Bay Resort.

 8. Mokuleia Beach Park

-Nonetheless, this spot is most popular among windsurfers and kitesurfers throughout the year.
-Note that visitors should avoid entering the water during the winter due to strong swells.
-You can find picnic tables, restroom facilities, and ample parking here; however, no lifeguard is on duty.
+Popular year-round among windsurfers and kitesurfers, it’s advised to avoid water entry in winter due to strong swells.
+Amenities include picnic tables, restrooms, and ample parking; however, no lifeguard is on duty.

 9. Haleiwa Alii Beach Park & Haleiwa Beach Park

-Although we don’t recommend swimming here due to the rocks and coral, Haleiwa Beach is ideal for kayaking, paddle boarding, and boogie boarding.
+While not recommended for swimming due to rocks and coral, it’s suitable for kayaking, paddleboarding, and boogie boarding.
 You can also snorkel here–sometimes, you can even spot green sea turtles!
 However, we prefer Shark’s Cove or Three Tables for this activity.

 10. Chun’s Reef Beach